Rate this page:

 Barge-in

-CX also supports stopping playback and new intent matching if a user interrupts a response, known as barge-in.
-Unlike Dialogflow ES, Dialogflow CX handles no speech detection and barge-in capabilities and does not require special handling inside VoxEngine.
+CX also supports stopping playback and matching new intents if a user interrupts a response, known as barge-in.
+Unlike Dialogflow ES, CX doesn’t handle speech detection or barge-in capabilities and doesn’t require special handling within VoxEngine.

-If enabled, intent detection starts as soon as a fulfillment message plays.
+If enabled, intent detection begins as soon as a fulfillment message is played.

 DTMF interaction

-Dialogflow CX with Voximplant’s Dialogflow Connector also handles DTMF natively without any specific VoxEngine code.
-Entered DTMF digits are managed as part of Dialogflow CX Parameters.
+Dialogflow CX, in conjunction with Voximplant’s Dialogflow Connector, seamlessly handles DTMF natively, eliminating the need for any specific VoxEngine code.
+The entered DTMF digits are conveniently managed as part of Dialogflow CX Parameters.

 Use entities to identify DTMF